Snowflake-Labs/sfquickstarts/site/devlabs/terraforming_snowflake.md

 Being declarative, you define the resources and configurations you want and Terraform will calculate the dependencies, look at previous state and make all necessary change to converge to the new desired state.

-This is a very easy way to deploy new projects, make infrastructure changes in production, and REALLY convenient for managing dependencies between providers.
+Using Terraform is a great way to deploy new projects and make infrastructure changes in production.
+Terraform is an easy way for managing dependencies between cloud providers.

-Examples:
+Example Terraform use-cases:
  - Set up storage in your cloud provider and adding it to Snowflake as an external stage
  - Add storage and connect it to Snowpipe
  - Create a service user and push the key (or rotate) into the secrets manager of your choice.

- Many customers prefer to have their infrastructure as code to abide by their compliance controls, maintain consistency, support similar engineering workflows for infrastructure as other updates.
+ Many Snowflake customers prefer to have their infrastructure as code to abide by their compliance controls, maintain consistency, support similar engineering workflows for infrastructure as other updates.

 In this tutorial we will show you how to install and use Terraform to create and manage your Snowflake environment.
 We will create a Database, Schema, Warehouse, Roles, and a Service User.
 This will show you how you could use Terraform to manage your Snowflake configurations in an automated and source controlled way.

-We will not cover a specific cloud provider or how to integrate Terraform into specific ci/cd tool in this introduction to Snowflake due the variety used by different customers.
+We will not cover a specific cloud provider or how to integrate Terraform into specific CI/CD tool in this introduction to Snowflake due the variety used by different customers.
 Those may be covered (separately) in future labs content.

 ### Prerequisites
 - Familiarity with Git, Snowflake, and Snowflake objects
-- AccountAdmin role access to a Snowflake account
+- `ACCOUNTADMIN` role access to a Snowflake account

 ### What You’ll Learn
 - basic usage of Terraform